isabelhabicht/isabelhabicht.github.io/_pages/about.md

 <div style="background-color:#f5f5f5; padding:14px 16px; border-left:4px solid #999; margin:20px 0;">
 <strong>NEWS:</strong> I am currently (February–March 2026) a <strong>Visiting Fellow</strong> at the
 <strong>Institute for Analytical Sociology (IAS)</strong> at <strong>Linköping University</strong>,
-where I further develop my research on women and mothers in the labor market:
+where I further develop my research on women and mothers in the labor market.
-<i>Do employers practice what they preach?
-Parenthood bias in hiring, self-presentation, and self-perception in Germany.</i>
 </div>
 <br><br>
 Feel free to <a href="mailto:habicht@uni-wuppertal.de">contact me</a> if you have any questions, comments, or ideas you'd like to share.